krishpatel9362-kp/Leetcode-Journey/Two-Pointers/README.md

 - Time Complexity: O(n²)
 - Space Complexity: O(1) (excluding output storage)

+## 16 - 3Sum Closest

+- Brute force checks every possible triplet and takes O(n³).
+- Sorting the array enables the use of the Two Pointers pattern.
+- Fix one element and use two pointers to search for the best pair.
+- Instead of finding an exact target, keep track of the closest sum found so far.
+- Update the answer whenever a triplet produces a smaller difference from the target.
+- If the exact target is found, return immediately.
+- Time Complexity: O(n²)
+- Space Complexity: O(1)

 ## What I Learned

 - Sorted arrays often allow duplicates to be processed in a single pass.